zubaird/review-week-topics/react/02-tools-and-architecture.md

 - Use the Chrome React Dev Tools to examine and debug applications
 - Examine other React applications using react-detector
 - Include React using Bower
-- Understand what component base architecture is with React

 ## Installing React Developer Tools